eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 -   **Functional:** Describes functional requirements (i.e. what the EUDI Wallet should be able to do, such as provisioning of attributes).
-Most functional requirements are derived in the other sections of the ARF coming from the Toolbox process.
+Most functional requirements are derived in the other Sections of the ARF coming from the Toolbox process.

-To provide recommendations on certification, the document describes 121 requirements across five sections: legal requirements, scheme requirements, general scheme content, other scheme content and annexes.
+To provide recommendations on certification, the document describes 121 requirements across five Sections: legal requirements, scheme requirements, general scheme content, other scheme content and annexes.